Jatin4282/Jatin4282/README.md

 - 👋 Hi, I’m @Jatin4282
-- 👀 I’m interested in coding
+- 👀 I’m interested in developing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data structures & Algorithm
 - 📫 How to reach me ...Use email : jatinchauhan.4282@gmail.com or connect with me on linkedin,fb or instagram.

 <!---